 Perhaps most importantly, automation enables both increased consumer insight and engagement, helping to incentivize future transactions.

-With Order Tagger, brands have the tools and support they need to better manage, understand, market and sell to both their customers and overarching target audience.
+With SC Order Tags & Flows, brands have the tools and support they need to better manage, understand, market and sell to both their customers and overarching target audience.